justinbalexander/msp430-nim/README.md

 ```

 Uses mspdebug to update the firmware on the Launchpad ezFet emulator to
-be more like the MSPFET430UIF JTAG probe. mspdebug and the tilib driver
+be more like the MSPFET430UIF JTAG probe. mspdebug worked using the tilib only.
-were the only way to program the board that I could get to work.
-The
-`gdb_agent_console` seemed to only partially program the board or the
-data it returned was incorrect. mspdebug worked using the tilib only.

 Solution discovered at:
 https://www.pabigot.com/msp430/exp430fr5969-launchpad-first-experiences/